 Public transport in Copenhagen is inexpensive and easy to use.
 You can pay per journey in cash at a machine in a metro or train station, or in person on a bus.
 Copenhagen is divided into zones and fares depend on how many zones you are travelling through.

 The Copenhagen Card gives you unlimited public transport in the capital region of Denmark plus free entry to over 80 museums and attractions.
 It is available for a 24, 48, 72 and 120 hour period, costing €54-133 for adults, with a version for children 10-15 years old costing less.
 Parents note: one adult can take two under 10s to museums and attractions for free, and two under 12s on public transport for free.

 You can also buy a City Pass, a digital travel ticket for unlimited public transport over a 24, 48, 72, 96 or 120 hour period, costing from DKK 80 for 24 hours for unlimited travel in Copenhagen zones 1-4, including the airport.
 There is a version for adults and another for children over 12.
 Buy online and remember to keep your phone charged.

 The harbour bus runs in both directions from Teglholm in the south to Refshaleøen in the north.
 These boats are operated by the same carrier as normal buses, and all ticket types are valid.
 It is a great way to see the city from the water and an efficient way to get from Nyhavn to Reffen in the summer.
-In 2020 they are due to become electric-powered and CO2-neutral.
+Since 2020, all harbour buses have run on green electricity.